leonidas1712/nova/notes.md

     -> args > min: (add 1 2 3 ..) => check parent if is_func or not
         -> is_func True => return curried fn
         -> false => return result (coerce)

+// 1. if func.ast is_func (result expected to be function)
+    // call func.execute -> should get a FunctionVariable
+    // put on fnstack with ast=parent, parent=parent.parent

+    execute:
+        -> finite: err if args > expected. else, return curried function -> clone Rc<ctx>
+        -> inf: err if args < min. else, return curried function -> clone vec first, later traverse up LL

+// 2. if func.ast NOT is_func (result expected to be final result) -> call func.resolve
+    // put on call_stack or result as normal

+Uneval/Eval, Finite/Inf

+Finite/inf

+1. finite
+    -> curry as long as params avail
+2. inf
+    -> always return a curried function
+    -> caller: check parent to know if must resolve